 Set up some cans with music symbols, notes or composer names on them.

 9-ECHO ME GAMES

 Students stand in a circle.
 I stand in the middle.
 You can also have them stand in rows as long as there is no one in front of them--so they'd be spread out.
 I sing a pitch or melodic pattern and toss the ball.
 The student I toss it to, echoes what I sang.
 When I first play this game I have the students pass the ball back to me.
 After they know how to play it and are comfortable singing in front of everyone, I let them sing something and then pass it to another student.
 You could use a phrase from songs that you are learning.
 Some easy songs to use this game with are "Snail, Snail", "Doggie, Doggie", and "I Had a Dog".

 You can also have students sing the next line of a song--

 There are so many ways to use balls in your classroom.
-I keep discovering new ways to use them.
+I keep discovering new ways to use them too.
 I find that the students respond really well to a ball and it's a little bit different than the way they are used to using one.
-I hope you'll share some of your ways to use balls in the classroom with us here.
+I'm pretty sure that using any of these ten ways to use balls in your music classroom will help you have a better school year, more engagement and more interactive learning.
+I hope you'll share some of your ways to use balls in the classroom with me here.